filippachucki/porfolio-website/README.md

 # Link to the website: https://portfolio-website-f4cab.web.app

-# Portfolio website showcasing the project I've worked on recetnyl
+# Portfolio website showcasing the project I've worked on recently.

+# Website was created with HTML, CSS, JavaScript, React

 # How to run the project